 The project has been subject to extensive independent review during its development.
-As noted in 3.2.2 above, the preliminary safety case produced in 2013 was subject to full independent review as well as subject to scrutiny by the Channel Tunnel Safety Authority.
+As noted in 3.2.2 above, the preliminary safety case produced in 2013 was subject to full independent review

 During the detailed design phase of the project, there have been many second opinion documents produced which themselves provide support for the arguments being made by the project.